 We will break down the different parts of this function.
 As you can see, the sigmoid function involves the irrational number e, which is also known as the base of the natural logarithm, in contrast to the base-10 logarithms we used earlier for data exploration.
 In order to compute e-X using Python, we don't actually need to perform the exponentiation manually.
 NumPy has a convenient function exp that takes e to the input exponent automatically.
 If you look at the documentation, you will see this process is called taking the "exponential", which sounds vague.
 But it is assumed to be understood that the base of the exponent is e in this case.
 In general, if you want to take an exponent in Python, such as 23 ("two to the third power"), the syntax is 2 asterisks: 2**3, which equals 8, for example.

 Consider how inputs may be passed to the np.exp function.
 Since NumPy's implementation is vectorized, this function can take individual numbers as well as arrays or matrices as input.
-First, we compute the exponential of 1, which shows the approximate value of e, as well as e0, which of course equals 1, as does the zeroth power of any base:
+To illustrate individual arguments, we compute the exponential of 1, which shows the approximate value of e, as well as e0, which of course equals 1, as does the zeroth power of any base: